expressjs/multer/README.md

 const upload = multer({ storage: storage })
 ```

-There are two options available, `destination` and `filename`.
-They are both
+There are three options available: `destination`, `filename` and `flush`.
+All of
-functions that determine where the file should be stored.
+them except `flush` are functions that determine where the file should be
+stored.

 `destination` is used to determine within which folder the uploaded files should
 be stored.
 This can also be given as a `string` (e.g. `'/tmp/uploads'`).
 If no